-The no profit rule shall not apply for the following activities:
+The no profit rule shall not apply for the:

-- a) activities the objective of which is the reinforcement of the financial capacity21 of the Beneficiary; - b) activities, which generate an income to ensure their continuity beyond the end of the contract.
+- a) actions the objective of which is the reinforcement of the financial capacity19 of the Beneficiary; - b) actions which generate an income to ensure their continuity beyond the end of the contract; - c) low value grants (i.e. grants of EUR 60,000 or less).

-21 Activities that affect the financial situation of the company positively, which are included in the nature of the company.
+$^{^{19}}$ Activities that affect the financial situation of the company positively, which are included in the nature of the company.